 Enter and Upload Information Online

-All communication regarding your immunization records is private and visible only via the Patient Portal.
-You will receive a secure message alert in your Tulane email directing you to the Patient Portal.
+All communication regarding your immunization records is private and visible only via secure messaging in the Patient Portal.
+When you have a new secure message, you will receive an alert in your Tulane email directing you to the Patient Portal.
+(Learn how to sign up in to get text notifications of secure messages.)
 You should submit health information only via the Patient Portal and never by email.
+You may reply to the secure message in the Patient Portal or contact the immunization office for any follow-up or assistance.

 Email: email@example.com (For inquiry only.
 Do not send records or private health information via email.)